| Written by Mark Buzinkay

 WAYS TO INCREASE CREW SAFETY - SAFETY CULTURE, PREPAREDNESS, emergency response training

 As a result, knowledge transfer, motivation to learn, and capturing the necessary information in safety training sessions are enabled (see also the idea of the emergency response drill).
-According to Jaselskis (8) and O’Toole (9), middle management’s commitment to safety training results in experiencing lower injury rates and helps with improving a company’s safety culture.
+According to Jaselskis (8) and O’Toole (9), middle management’s commitment to safety training results in experiencing lower injury rates and helps improve a company’s safety culture.
 (10)

 Understand more about HSE, roles and wind farm operations...